beloglazov/beloglazov.info/pages/publications.md

    2009)_, Urbana Champaign, Illinois, USA: ACM, 2009.
 1. **Anton Beloglazov**, and Sergey Piskunov, "An Algorithm for Two-Level Scheduling of Parallel Jobs", _Proceedings of the All-Russian Science Conference of Young Scientists "Science.
-Technologies.
-Innovations."_, Part 1, Novosibirsk, Russia, December 6-9, 2007, pp. 164-168.
+Technology.
+Innovation."_, Part 1, Novosibirsk, Russia, December 6-9, 2007.
-1. **Anton Beloglazov**, and Sergey Piskunov, "A System for Remote Execution of Simulation Programs on Multicomputers", _Proceedings of ICMaMG SB RAS, Series of Computer Science_, Number 7, Novosibirsk, Russia, 2007, pp. 181-186.
+1. **Anton Beloglazov**, and Sergey Piskunov, "A System for Remote Execution of Simulation Programs on Multicomputers", _Proceedings of ICMaMG SB RAS, Series of Computer Science_, Issue 7, Novosibirsk, Russia, 2007.

+## Technical reports

+1. **Anton Beloglazov**, Sareh Fotuhi Piraghaj, Mohammed Alrokayan, and Rajkumar Buyya, ["Deploying OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System"](/papers/2012-openstack-deployment-report.pdf), _Technical Report CLOUDS-TR-2012-3, Cloud Computing and Distributed Systems Laboratory_, The University of Melbourne, August 14, 2012.